Code-Institute-Submissions/find-a-match/README.md

 #### Instructions

-- Provide user with clear instruction what is expected from player and how to play a game.
+- To provide the user with clear instructions on what is expected from the player and how to play the game.

 <div align="center">
 <img src="/readme_files/instructions.png" width="500" target="_blank" rel="noopener" alt="instructions">